Termination of Employment Contract: Important Information

 Employment Contract Termination: What You Need to Know

-Ending an employment relationship is a major step that requires careful preparation and legal compliance.
+Ending an employment agreement is a major step that requires careful preparation and legal compliance.
 This article explains the proper procedure for early termination of an employment contract under Swiss employment law.
 It also highlights essential information regarding deadlines and formal requirements.
-A checklist is included to ensure a smooth termination while adhering to legal regulations.
+A checklist is included to ensure a smooth termination while meeting all legal regulations.

 The legal framework for private employment agreements is covered in Articles 334 and following of the Swiss Code of Obligations.